+School to focus here and perhaps facilitate a future Ph.D. programme also in experimental biomedical science.
+In this way, teachers will have a natural proximity to young, talented scientists-to-be which will facilitate work on new questions with cutting-edge methodology.
 The School still appears to be quite quantitatively focused when it comes to research publications.
 More focus should be put on quality and impact.

 With more B.Sc. and M.Sc. students coming and competing for laboratory space and time, it may be increasingly difficult for teachers to get access to appropriate research facilities locally.
-To support its high ambitions about research, the School may have to increase their efforts regarding modern research laboratories if they expect their teachers to be competitive.
+To support its ambitions about research, the School may have to up their game when it comes to modern research laboratories if they expect their teachers to be competitive.
 Otherwise, the research may be limited to collaborations with others instead of taking the initiative and following specific questions with curiosity and persistence.
 Again, the Department's focus on cancer biology has proven successful in Nicosia together with M.Sc. and experimental Ph.D. programmes there.
 It could be considered if a similar approach should be taken in Frankfurt, either for cancer biology or neuroscience (or why not biology of brain cancer).